 Discovering Sutton Heritage Action Zone

-Sutton grew rapidly as a commuter town with the arrival of the railway in 1847, linking it to the capital.
-Much of the town's earliest architecture dates from the Victorian period, which you can seen in abundance on the High Street.
+With the arrival of the railway in 1847 Sutton grew rapidly as a commuter town, linking it to central London.
+Much of the town's earliest architecture dates from the Victorian period, which you can seen in abundance with the rich and varied shopping parades along the High Street.

-Unfortunately, today, the High Street is a Conservation Area at Risk, hollowed out like many others across Britain.
+Unfortunately, today, the High Street Crossroads Conservation Area is at Risk, hollowed out like many others across Britain.

 Challenges facing Sutton Town Centre